Renormalization footprints in the phase diagram of the Grosse-Wulkenhaar model: -off triple point

 Appendix \ref{proxies} provides details on locating the triple point from raw data and different attempted data fits (Table \ref{tab:fits}).
 We modeled small aberrations from the linear trend set by larger matrices by quadratic and power-law functions of $1/N$.
-All the estimates agree with triple point lying at the origin, and the best one bounds its coordinates to
+All the estimates agree with triple point lying at the origin in the large $N$ limit, and the best one bounds its coordinates to

-with 95\% probability each, which is a tenfold improvement in precision.
+with the 95\% confidence level each, which is an order of magnitude improvement in precision.